rtyler/brokenco.de/_posts/2024-11-15-deltalake-the-definitive-guide.md

 protocol parser and created the first Python bindings for the library.
 [Christian Williams](https://github.com/xianwill) built out [kafka-delta-ingest](https://github.com/delta-io/kafka-delta-ingest) with
-[mykhailo Osypov](https://github.com/mosyp) and helped prove that: **Rust is way more efficient for data ingestion workloads.**.
+[Mykhailo Osypov](https://github.com/mosyp) and helped prove that: **Rust is way more efficient for data ingestion workloads.**.
 As time went on Will Jones, Florian Valeye, and Robert Peck joined the party and helped turn delta-rs from a small Scribd-motivated open source project into a thriving Rust and Python project.

 Scribd had wild success with the data ingestion being in Rust, and the data processing/query being in Spark.
-THe community grew, Databricks grew, and at some point some folks started working on a book.
+The community grew, Databricks grew, and at some point some folks started working on a book.

 As a long-time maintainer of delta-rs and talking head in the Delta and